The 411: 2002–2005: Formation and Between the Sheets

-2005–2007: split and reformation as Sunshyne
+2005–2007: Split and solo careers

-After the third single, "Teardrops", missed the UK top 20 and Between the Sheets failed to make the top 40, the 411 were dropped by Sony.
+In 2005, after the third single, "Teardrops", missed the UK top 20 and Between the Sheets failed to make the top 40, the 411 were dropped by Sony and subsequently disbanded.
 In a 2009 interview, Furlonger told Digital Spy, "When the album missed out on the top 40, I think our label just decided that it wasn't worth keeping us anymore."
 She went on to say, "[Sony] were in the middle of a merger at the time so they were clearing out a lot of their less successful groups and singers.
 I think if we'd gone to them and literally begged, they might have given us another chance.
 We could have tried to bring it all back with a fourth single, but I don't think there was anything on the album strong enough to be honest.
 I think another problem was that we didn't have much publicity.
 When you look at Girls Aloud or The Saturdays, they're always in the paper.
 We never had that kind of exposure."

+After the split, Owlett and Furlonger were offered a new deal by Polydor to create a new girl group with one other unnamed former-girl group member.
+Owlett told the Right Back At Ya! podcast: "The deal that was offered wasn't for all of The 411.
+It was a whole new project, it was a development deal.
+They wanted to put in another girl and make it a hybrid thing.
+There was a girl from another band who had been doing OK but not busted in the way that they should've done but they had a lot of faith in this girl.
+I can tell you that it didn’t happen because I was one of them.
+We never found the sound.
+It was like they wanted to replicate The 411 but not as The 411 and it just didn't work.
+We wrote some songs and nothing was right.
+The members that were in that band didn't gel in the way that The 411 did.
+It was just a sad, sad time."